 Developing the Whole Child

-We aim to equip our students with the following skills in HCAS Pre-K:
+We aim to equip our students with the following skills in HCAS Pre-K (K1 and K2):

 Life skills: Teaching children taking responsibility of their lives is an important aspect in Early Childhood Education.
 Therefore, in HCAS Pre-K, teachers expect our students to develop problem-solving skills that are appropriate in the management of their personal affairs.
 We give students opportunities to learn and practice life skills.

-Cognitive skills: The teachers will help our students develop cognitive skills that are critical in children’s early ages, including executive functions (problem-solving, self-control, reasoning, attentional skills, selfmonitoring…etc.) and basic academic concepts.
+The teachers will help our students develop cognitive skills that are critical in children’s early ages, including executive functions (problem-solving, self-control, reasoning, attentional skills, self-monitoring…etc.) and basic academic concepts.

 Our day in Pre-K